plone/buildout.coredev/docs/plips.rst

 After your plip is written, solicit feedback on your idea on the plone-developers mailing list.
 In this vetting process, you want to make sure that the change won’t adversely affect other people on accident.
 Others may be able to point out risks or even offer up better or existing solutions.

-When you are happy with the feedback, submit a PLIP.
-XXX: Link here.
+When you are happy with the feedback, :ref:`submit a PLIP <how_submit_plip>`.
 Please use the template provided (XXX: put the template here?
 Can we just have a custom ticket type?).
 Please note a few things.
 It is very rare that the “Risks” section will be empty or none.
 If you find this is the case and your PLIP is anything more than trivial, maybe some more vetting should be done.

 The seconder field is REQUIRED.
 We will send the PLIP back to you if it is not filled in.
 Currently, this is just someone else who thinks your PLIP is a good idea, a +1.
 In the near future, we will start asking that the seconder is either a coding partner, or someone who is willing and able to finish the PLIP should something happen to the implementor.